fl101/awardfares-blog/_posts/2020-10-15-search-with-stops.md

 <img src="/assets/img/multistop/alerts.png" />

-## Try it now!
+---

 Search with stops is now available to all Gold and Diamond accounts.
-Try it out!
+[Try it now!](https://awardfares.com/search)